fpagliughi/fpagliughi.github.io/_posts/2023-12-26-history_of_sockpp.markdown

 ---
 layout: post
-title:  "The History of the sockpp library"
+title:  "The History of the sockpp Library"
 date:   2023-12-26 10:47:43 -0400
-categories: sockpp, C++
+categories: sockpp C++
 ---
 I had just gotten back to software consulting in the early 2000's when the aftermath of the Dotcom crash was really settling in.
 It was tough to find free-lance work, and when you did, a two year contract would often get cancelled within the first week as budgets got cut. ("Hello, welcome.
 Now go home.")
 So I retreated up to the mountains for a while and just started hacking on some stuff.